pardeike/Achtung2/README.md

 ##### Installation

-Use should prefer to use Steam Workshop to subscribe to Achtung!
+The preferred way to install Achtung!
+Is to use Steam Workshop to subscribe to Achtung!
 Mod updates [here](http://steamcommunity.com/sharedfiles/filedetails/?id=730936602&searchtext=achtung).
-Doing so will automatically update Achtung! anytime a new version comes out.
+Doing so will automatically update it anytime a new version comes out.

 Alternatively, download the zip file from [GitHub](https://github.com/pardeike/RimWorld-Achtung-Mod/archive/master.zip) and install it by unzipping the "RimWorld-Achtung-Mod-master" directory into the Mods folder (you can rename it but it doesn't matter).